Victorian House Renovation in London

 10. Expand Upward with a Loft Conversion

 Because Victorian properties were often built with spacious lofts, they are ideal for loft conversions.
-To find out what you can achieve with a loft conversion in your Victorian house, why not check out our dedicated loft conversion page for more details of DoBuild’s loft conversion process .
+To find out what you can achieve with a loft conversion in your Victorian house, why not check out our dedicated loft conversion for more details of Dobuild’s loft conversion process .

 11. Convert the Basement

 A basement conversion is a great way of achieving additional space because many Victorian homes were built with some kind of cellar or basement.
 They are easier to get planning permission for because they don’t have much impact on the exterior appearance of your period home.
 With modern technology you don’t have to worry about damp or lack of light.
-You can find detailed information on DoBuild Construction Company’s process, the options and the average costs on our basement extension page.
+You can find detailed information on Dobuild Construction Company’s process, the options and the average costs on our basement extension.

 12. Interior Decoration